44 EFT meditations with EFT Tapping Coach Eleni Vardaki

 1. EFT MEDITATIONS WITHOUT WORDS

 We know from the EFT research trials that the most important ingredient for EFT to work isn’t the words, it’s the actual tapping itself (see references at the end for more).
-You see me demonstrating this for you in the 3 educational videos (see below).
+So next time you experience something shocking or unexpected, you can just go through this basic Clinical EFT Tapping points sequence and keep tapping until you feel better.

 Now, if you find it helpful to focus your attention on something specific as you tap through the points, you can add an extra step of trying to just focus your attention on your inhale and exhale.
 No need to take deep breaths, as that can be triggering and counter productive if you are experiencing stress that is above a certain threshold.
 Just normal breaths.
 No need to force anything.